Amazon moves Lord of the Rings Season 2 from New Zealand to UK

 Amazon is already looking ahead to Season 2, though, with pre-production to begin in January 2022, at the same time as post-production continues on Season 1.
 Season 2, however, will be based in the UK, with the sets built for the show shipped across to the country.

-The move is at once a surprise and a homecoming, with Peter Jackson’s film trilogy based on the books using New Zealand’s landscapes to bring Middle-earth to life and Tolkein originally basing the landscape of the Shire on England’s countryside.
+The move is at once a surprise and a homecoming, with Peter Jackson’s film trilogy based on the books using New Zealand’s landscapes to bring Middle-earth to life and Tolkien originally basing the landscape of the Shire on England’s countryside.

 In 2019, Amazon ordered a hiatus on Season 1 to plan out efficient ways to prepare for Season 2 filming, by capturing some footage at the same time or even filming two seasons back-to-back.
 In 2020, though, the production was impacted, like other TV shows and movies, by the coronavirus pandemic.
 With New Zealand strictly controlling its borders to prevent the spread of the pandemic, the cast of the show were in the country for approximately two years, unable to visit and spend time with their families, while Amazon’s executives will also unable to travel into the country to visit the shoot, which was based in Auckland.